robyftp/Tree/README.md

-## Why was ten scared of seven?
-Because seven ate nine.
+## Why are fish easy to weigh?
+Because they have their own scales.